tiurin/surgery-conf-en/src/pages/registration/index.md

 title: Registration
 pricing:
   description: >-
-    Conference registration is terminated.
-By now we've got 120 participants according to previously announced limit.
-On-site registration is still possible; it assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student, but is subject to the availability of seats.
+    Conference registration is continued for additional 10 places.
+The price is going to be as for late registration: - 1750₴-1100₴, and terminated ether after reaching the limit either on 10.09.19.
+On-site registration will be possible; it assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student, but is subject to the availability of seats.
 Contact organizers for additional information  (Contact page)